by Texas Homesteader ~

 Rodents, Flies & Other Pests & Compost

 But I guess depending on where you live and what you include in your compost your experience may be different.

 If it’s a concern, go ahead & get an enclosed *compost tumbler.
 That’s what we use here where there’s all manner of wild critters roaming about.
 Composting has never been simpler.

 Composting Is Just That Easy!

 So what have we learned today?

-Your compost needs “greens” and “browns“, to be turned regularly and to be kept evenly moist.
+Your compost needs a mixture of “greens” and “browns“, to be turned regularly and to be kept evenly moist.

 No kidding folks, it really is as simple as that!
 So get out there and start your own compost pile – your garden will thank you many times over.
 Happy Composting!

 Other Compost Articles